mniCJ/PGDiff/README.md

 # PGDiff：Perception-Guided Diffusion for Zero-Shot Low-Light Image Enhancement with Adaptive Frequency Modulation.
 This is a Python implementation for the paper “Perception-Guided Diffusion for Zero-Shot Low-Light Image Enhancement with Adaptive Frequency Modulation”, which is under review in the journal "The Visual Computer".
-We have uploaded codes, datasets and all the test results for reference.
+We have uploaded codes and datasets for reference.

 ## Method
 <img width="1481" height="772" alt="2-new" src="https://github.com/user-attachments/assets/49e7dc06-4594-4505-955d-96be75432852" />